lingtalfi/Light_BMenu/personal/mydoc/pages/conception-notes.md

 The rough idea
 --------------

-This service tries to provide a workaround for the following problem, where we want to create a menu in an application that accepts plugins, and taking into account that the menu structure might evolve (as the application might evolve with time).
+This service tries to provide a workaround for the following problem, where we want to create some menu(s) in an application that accepts plugins, and taking into account that the menu structure might evolve (as the application might evolve with time).